 The racecourse has been in existence for more than two centuries.
 The very first Northumberland Plate was staged at the facility in 1883.
 Despite the early date of its founding, the event nevertheless drew a great deal of publicity and attendants from the entire Northumberland and beyond.
 With tens of racers and horse owners, the inaugural occasion was an unprecedented success.

 In 2002, Newcastle Racecourse hired David Williamson as the managing director.
 The Scottish entrepreneur vastly improved services at the horse riding venue and gave it it's present coveted ranking as one of the most important racecourses in Britain and Europe at large.
 Williamson held the prime position for six years until his honourable exit in 2008.
+Here's an opportunity to visit this site for the latest casino action.
 Under his six-year stewardship, the Newcastle turnover nearly tripled from £2.5m to £6.5m.
 Due to its prestigious position, Newcastle’s social and hospitality services are highly looked for throughout the country.

 Newcastle Racecourse is one of the most highly rated racing spots, with the Northumberland weekend bringing up to 30 million sterling pounds to the regional economy.
 The widely popular racecourse also has an auspicious Lady’s Day that currently attracts more than 15,000 attendees and sporting enthusiasts from various parts of the region.
-Even after Williamson’s succession by Mark Spincer, the racing grounds have continued to enjoy great esteem and reputation in the horse racing fraternity.
+Even after Williamson’s succession by Mark Spincer, who I'm sure would have enjoyed real pokie machines, visited the racing grounds have continued to enjoy great esteem and reputation in the horse racing fraternity.
 It is among the top racing venues in the United Kingdom that attract ceaseless media attention, even when there are no notable track events taking place on the grounds.

 The state-of-the-art facilities at the racecourse have made it a preferred racing destination for professional trainers as well as amateur jockeys.
 Despite the already distinguished infrastructural amenities, the Newcastle Racecourse administration has never stopped implementing continuous structural and aesthetic enhancements.
 For instance, the management recently announced that the flat track is going to be transformed into an all-weather track.
 However, the mega facelift that was announced in 2013 will not affect the turf course that has remained one of the most admired in the whole of Europe.
 The ongoing plans and developmental improvisations are expected to create greater crowd capacity and also see the construction of an increasingly consumer-customized hospitality section at Newcastle Racecourse.